The Seller who wanted to “Test” the Real Estate Market and Got Burned!

 I think every REALTOR has worked with at least one seller in their career that wanted to “test” the market and overprice their home.
 Some sellers feel their home is superior and justifies a higher asking price while others simply think they’ll be able to defy the odds.

 As a REALTOR I educate my clients about the current market conditions and suggest a list price.
-Some of the information I provide is based on fact and some if it is based on my market knowledge and 15+ years of experience.
-While a majority of the seller’s I work with listen to my suggestions and price accordingly occasionally a seller will come along that wants to “try” a higher list price even though the market clearly doesn’t support it.
+Some of the information I provide is based on fact and some of it is based on my 15+ years of market knowledge and experience.
+While a majority of the sellers I work with listen to my suggestions and price accordingly occasionally a seller will come along that wants to “try” a higher list price even though the market clearly doesn’t support it.

 In my experience not only do overpriced homes take longer to sell they net less money, so it’s imperative for sellers to select the right list price from the start, not “try” a higher price and reduce down the road.